 This is an ideal project for students, especially at schools that require service hours from their upper grades.
 A few hours of student phone banking can clean up years of neglected lists and give you a list of your priority families to engage with.

 However, all the good information in the world won’t help you if you can’t access and track it.
 Make sure to enter (or have your students enter) all this information into Customer Relationship Management (or CRM) software so you can store and track your interactions with these highly valuable families.

 Once you have compiled a list of families who are members of your parish but not your school, engage with them informally.
 Find out what perceptions they may have about your school and the reasons why they aren’t sending their children there.
 You might discover that although you know your school very well, perceptions of the cost and the quality of your school may vary greatly within the parish.

 Not all parishes are lucky enough to have a Catholic school.
 As you expand your search for students, identify these nearby parishes and ask for their parish lists.
 Also consider reaching out to other local Catholic groups such as the Knights of Columbus, CYO sports leagues, and any Catholic men’s or women’s group in your community.
 Commercial lists of local Catholics can also often be purchased for direct mail campaigns such as sending out open house announcements.

 Catholic School marketing doesn’t end at the Church door.
+A non-Catholic at Catholic school isn’t a novelty.
 According to the NCEA, nationally, 18.7% of students who attend a Catholic School are not Catholic.
 For a Catholic School in an area with a small Catholic population or where the number of Catholics is not enough to fill your school, attracting non-Catholics is imperative.